Skip to main content

 We experienced setup woes right out of the box

-As alluded to earlier, the name of the thermostat isn’t even listed in the First Alert by Resideo app.
+As alluded to earlier, the thermostat's name wasn't even listed in the First Alert by Resideo app.
 Read that again.
 And so how are you supposed to set up the thermostat, unless you opt to do so on the thermostat’s screen itself and disregard half of the functionality the app offers?

 It's difficult to pair with a doorbell

-While the feature worked—you can see and talk to whoever is at your front door via the X8S—it was challenging to find and enable this doorbell feature to begin with.
+While the feature worked—you can see and talk to whoever is at your front door via the X8S—it was challenging to find and enable the doorbell feature in the first place.

 If you click on the “Devices & Sensors” icon on the thermostat, you can only add another room sensor.
 On the app, if you tap “Devices,” it only lists the thermostat(s) you have or other smart home products supported by the First Alert app—and Ring isn’t listed here (only a doorbell called the VX1 HD Video Doorbell).

-Instead, you need to launch the app, tap Dashboard, then tap the name of your thermostat, then the Settings cog icon in the bottom corner.
-Now you must scroll down to the bottom of a list of options and select “Video Doorbell Linking” and sign in with your Ring/Amazon ID.
+Instead, launch the app, tap Dashboard, then tap your thermostat's name, then tap the Settings cog icon in the bottom corner.
+Now you must scroll to the bottom of the list of options, select “Video Doorbell Linking,” and sign in with your Ring/Amazon ID.
 It was complicated and took a long time to find it.
-Even the instruction manual and website simply say to “pair your compatible video doorbell,” but with no specific steps.
+Even the instruction manual and website simply say to “pair your compatible video doorbell,” without providing specific steps.

 There are multiple Resideo apps